joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 goes beyond heuristics and therefore statistics.
-[MSR's Zing]( https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/zing-tool.pdf) and, although we used it to verify the correctness of certain aspects of our implementation, I don't think we sufficiently considered how model checking might impact the way safety was attaned.
+[MSR's Zing]( https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/zing-tool.pdf) and, although we used it to verify the correctness of certain aspects of our implementation, I don't think we sufficiently considered how model checking might impact the way safety was attained.
 Especially as we look to the future with more distributed-style concurrency than intra-process parallelism, where state machine verification is critical, many key ideas in here are relevant.

 ### Other Languages